-- A So what messages did Pompeians write, exactly?
-In many ways, they were the same kinds of messages people write today on social media-opinions, complaints, pronouncements of love, consumer reviews, political endorsements, recommendations, advertisements, and advice. - B Paradoxically, the cause of Pompeii's destruction was also the reason for its preservation.
+Deprivation Paradoxically, the cause of Pompeii's destruction was also the reason for its preservation.
 The volcanic debris protected the ruins from the elements until excavations of the site began in the mid-18th century.
-And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time... - © All of this raises some big questions: How did anything as impermanent as charcoal and stucco scratches survive the ravages of time?
-Better yet, why is so much of Pompeii itself still around when most of the ancient world has crumbled away? - D In fact, wall graffiti was all over Pompeii.
-It appeared on public buildings, doors, archways, gladiator bunkhouses, water distribution towers, bathhouses, and on the interior and exterior walls of private homes.
+And there it was, under about 20 feet (about 6 meters) of stone and ash, an entire city seemingly flash-frozen in time....

-- Mhen the ancient city of Pompeii was covered in ash from the eruption of Mount Vesuvius - ® What kinds of messages were scrawled on the walls of the ancient city of Pompeii - © Where the many residents of Pompeii fled to when they escaped the city - D Why the ancient city of Pompeii has been so well preserved right up until modern times
+- (A) What kinds of messages were scrawled on the walls of the ancient city of Pompeii - ^(B) When the ancient city of Pompeii was covered in ash from the eruption of Mount Vesuvius - © Where the many residents of Pompeii fled to when they escaped the city - ^(D) Why the ancient city of Pompeii has been so well preserved right up until modern times

 Now that you have read the article, indicate whether you agree or disagree with this statement.
 People should always find a way to share their thoughts.